johnston9/Testing-Shot-Caller/TESTING.md

   9. Click on the Location tab and the Scenes display by Location.<br>
   10. Input a Scene number, Title or Location to the Search Bar then click one of the above tabs and the Scenes in that tab group with the search value display.<br>
   11. Select a Scene by clicking on it and the Shooting Info form opens below with the Scene number on top.<br>
   12. Input the Day Order Number and other values and press Add Scene.
-It is up to the User to input an unused Day Order Number not used in another Scene.<br>
   13. A success message displays.
   14. The Schedule Scene is added to the Stripboard and the page count is updated by Scene 4's length of 1 to 3.75.<br>
+  15. The scene has the correct number from where it is at in the list.

 <p align="center"> <strong>Add Scene Form</strong></p>
 <h2 align="center">